letaylor/snakemake-qtl/README.md

 # build the Docker image using the Dockerfile
 cd ${SNK_REPO}
 docker build -t moltraits .

+# build the Docker image using jupyter-repo2docker
+# here, one would delete the current Dockerfile
+# and add the additional install files via postBuild
+jupyter-repo2docker --no-build --debug https://github.com/letaylor/snakemake-qtl
 ```

 A pre-compiled Docker image is housed on the Docker Cloud.
 Download and use this Docker image: